 To find alternative routes, I use Rome2Rio.
 This website will not only help with flights but also bus, trains and ferries.
 The main advantage is to spot the different direct flights or practical hub connections.
 Did you know from Europe to Asia, flying through Finland can be very cost competitive as they are travelling a shorter distance?
 (The plane goes north of the Earth where the diameter is small, as a result, flies a shorter distance).

 Then having identified the main routes and the cheapest dates, I always double-check on the airline company website.
 More than a few times, I found the same ticket for less.
 I would recommend you to register on the airlines’ newsletters as they offer at least twice a year discounts on flights.
 Last tips, follow the news and any new route opening, it’s very often a good way to grab a great deal.

 I take local transportation and eat local food

 I usually take a flight to go to my destination, but once there I hardly use anything else than local buses and ferries.
 It is much cheaper and I like the relaxed pace of travelling while admiring the landscapes changing gradually.

-To discover this side of the culture, there is no point in going to a 3 star restaurant.
+To discover this side of the culture, there is no point in going to a 3-star restaurant.
 My favourite activity to sample local cuisine is going to food markets.
 Either with the intention to cook by myself asking people around how to accommodate the different ingredients or by tasting street food in the streets nearby.
-Also, in each country, I found a cheap restaurant style where food is fantastic: taquerias in Mexico, izakayas in Japan or simply pubs in Scotland.
+Also, in each country, I found a cheap restaurant style where food is fantastic: taquerias in Mexico, izakayas in Japan, warungs in Indonesia or simply pubs in Scotland.